 To conclude, we think that the Tidy Cat’s Breeze Cat Litter System is the best litter box for kittens.
 It comes with an advanced odor control and waste management system.
 It is a unique litter box in that it separates liquids and solid waste, making it almost odor-free and a breeze to clean.

 The best litter box for kittens for the money is the Lucky Champ Cat Litter Pan.
 This simple litter box has a low entry point for kittens to gain access but is roomy enough for adult cats too, and it has high backs and sides and is constructed from non-porous plastic for easy cleaning.

 It can be a challenge to choose the right litter box for your kitten with all the available options on the market today.
 Hopefully, our in-depth reviews have helped clear up some of that confusion and helped you choose the right kitten litter box to suit your unique needs.

 - Looking for an overall great litter?
-Try: 10 Best Cat Litters in 2020 & Reviews & Top Picks
+Try: 10 Best Cat Litters & Reviews & Top Picks

 - A Quick Comparison of the Winners in 2023